Simulation Based Composite Likelihood: Abstract

 \section{Abstract}

-Inference for high-dimensional hidden Markov models is challenging due to the exponential-in-dimension computational cost of the forward algorithm.
+{Inference for high-dimensional hidden Markov models is challenging due to the exponential-in-dimension computational cost of calculating the likelihood.
 To address this issue, we introduce an innovative composite likelihood approach called ``Simulation Based Composite Likelihood'' (SimBa-CL).
 With SimBa-CL, we approximate the likelihood by the product of its marginals, which we estimate using Monte Carlo sampling.
 In a similar vein to approximate Bayesian computation (ABC), SimBa-CL requires multiple simulations from the model, but, in contrast to ABC, it provides a likelihood approximation that guides the optimization of the parameters.
-Leveraging automatic differentiation libraries, it is simple to calculate gradients and Hessians to not only speed-up optimization, but also to build approximate confidence sets.
-We conclude with an extensive experimental section, where we empirically validate our theoretical results, conduct a comparative analysis with SMC, and apply SimBa-CL to real-world Aphtovirus data.
+Leveraging automatic differentiation libraries, it is simple to calculate gradients and Hessians to not only speed up optimization but also to build approximate confidence sets.
+We present extensive empirical results which validate our theory and demonstrate its advantage over SMC, and apply SimBa-CL to real-world Aphtovirus data.}